Contents

 Browser-Based Applications

-• Allow users to remember their device for nn: This enables traditional remembered devices.
+Allow users to remember their device for nn: This enables traditional remembered devices.
+Default setting: off.
 Enter the desired number of days or hours — up to 365 days — for the setting and then choose one of these options:

-• After a user has confirmed for any application, their device will be remembered for all applications.: When a user checks the "Remember me" box on the traditional Duo Prompt or opts to remember this browser on your device on the Universal Prompt, it creates a trusted session for that user, client browser, and endpoint after successful Duo authentication.
-Duo won't prompt for authentication again for the duration specified if a user logs into that or any other web applications assigned the same remembered device policy and the trusted session is still valid.
+After a user has confirmed for any application, their device will be remembered for all applications.: When a user checks the "Remember me" box on the traditional Duo Prompt or opts to remember this browser on your device on the Universal Prompt, it creates a trusted session for that user, client browser, and endpoint after successful Duo authentication.
+Duo won't prompt for authentication again for the duration specified if a user logs into that or any other web applications assigned a remembered device policy with this same option selected when the trusted session is still valid and the authenticator used to create the session is also permittted for the additional application.

 This is especially helpful for users of Duo Single Sign-On.
 In this scenario, you would create a policy with remembered devices for all applications and then apply that same policy to each Duo-protected SAML application for which you don't want additional 2FA prompts.
-When a user logs into one of the protected SAML apps with that policy, like Google Workspace, and chooses to remember that device, the user isn't prompted for Duo access again when accessing other SAML apps via Duo Single Sign-On with the same linked remembered devices policy.
+When a user logs into one of the protected SAML apps with that policy, like Google Workspace, and chooses to remember that device, the user isn't prompted for Duo access again when accessing other SAML apps via Duo Single Sign-On which also allow remembered devices for all applications in their effective policy.

 In practice, we recommend configuring your remembered devices policy for browser-based applications at the global policy level, and then creating application and group level policies without remembered devices to override an existing trusted login session for those sensitive or restricted-access web applications where you want your users to perform Duo authentication again.